blessedlex/Skynet-Zuckerberg-Edition/README.md

 [litreview.md](https://github.com/blessedlex/Skynet-Zuckerberg-Edition/blob/master/litreview.md)

 ## Project Methodology
 Based on the articles, we plan on examing and testing the code libraries for data vulnerablities.
-Look in to court cases involving Facebook's DeepFace.
-Fear of people about Facial Recogination.
-Law Review of Facial Recogniation.
-Test with outside facial recoginations on passports.
-.

 Discovery Stage
--Data analysis of their code libraries
+- Data analysis of their code libraries
--Data collection of Facebook's Policy on Privacy, Data, and Terms -We will observe and document how the code work and policy used by Fackbook -Research Convolutioanl Nerual Networks (CNN)
+- Data collection of Facebook's Policy on Privacy, Data, and Terms
+- We will observe and document how the code work and policy used by Facebook
+- Research Convolutioanl Nerual Networks (CNN)
--We will research and document how CNNs work and are used by Facebook Implentation Stage
+- We will research and document how CNNs work and are used by Facebook

--
+Implementation Stage
+- Review and test opt-out options for Facebook's facial recognition
+- Test the auto-tagging freature on Facebook
+- Continue to document findings in published article on Facebook Facial IA
+  - Repeat published test on Facebook's AI

 Delivery Stage
+- Complie all findings into GitHub repository and files
+- Create a Report and Presentation on our results from test

 ## Resources Needed
 |Resource  | Dr. Hale needed? | Investigating Team member | Description |